 Tallinn Itinerary Day 1

-On the first of your 2 days in Tallinn I highly recommend talking a walk around the historic old town.
-Its difficult to justify doing anything else on the first day as its such an amazing place to start!
+On the first of your 2 days in Tallinn, I highly recommend taking a walk around the historic old town.
+It’s difficult to justify doing anything else on the first day as it’s such an amazing place to start!